utkarshcmu/grafana.org/content/blog/2017-07-07-timeshift-ep3.md

 <br />
 #### From the Blogosphere
-- [**Choosing a synthetic monitoring solution that will not fail you when you need it – based on a true story.**](http://engineering.taboola.com/choosing-a-synthetic-monitoring-solution-that-will-not-fail-you-when-you-need-it-based-on-a-true-story/): After some major glitches, Taboola Engineering needed to take a second look at their synthetic monitoring.
-This is the journey they took to migrate off the big brands, and move to worldPing – a plugin for Grafana.
+- [**Choosing a synthetic monitoring solution that will not fail you when you need it – based on a true story.**](http://engineering.taboola.com/choosing-a-synthetic-monitoring-solution-that-will-not-fail-you-when-you-need-it-based-on-a-true-story/): Ariel Pisetzky at Taboola, a valued customer, wrote a great blog about synthetic monitoring.
+After some major glitches, and overly complicated legacy software, Taboola settled on [worldPing](https://grafana.com/plugins/raintank-worldping-app?utm_source=blog&utm_campaign=timeshift_3) - a GrafanaCloud app that helps you understand your global performance and availability.
+It's easy to install worldPing into any Grafana, just [sign up for a free account](https://grafana.com/worldping/signup?utm_source=blog&utm_campaign=timeshift_3) first.

 - [**Visualizing Smog Sensor Data with the help of Vert.x, Prometheus, and Grafana**](https://developers.redhat.com/blog/2017/07/06/visualizing-smog-sensor-data-with-the-help-of-vert-x-prometheus-and-grafana/): An end-to-end example of an IoT device sending data in a certain format, translating the data into a format Prometheus expects, and visualizing the data in Grafana.